 While that’s not quite common reality today, it’s drawing closer.
 In fact, drones have become so affordable and ordinary that it’s a rare job site that doesn’t have one show up, if for no other reason but to take some great photos of the project.

 A dramatic decrease in the manufacturing cost of drones a few years ago made them widely available.
 Matched with a dramatic increase in the availability of accessories including professional grade cameras, survey equipment, and backend software that makes these highly useful to contractors, and drones are quickly becoming a must-have technology.

 A well-deployed drone program can dramatically improve surveys, site visibility, progress reporting, safety, and inspection processes, often for a price tag roughly equivalent to a new table saw.

-If you’re thinking about adding the powerful capabilities of a drone to your job sites, you're in luck!
-In this article, we delve into the following key areas to help you get started:
+If you’ve been thinking about adding the powerful capabilities of a drone to your job sites, we’re here to help.
+In this article, we get you started with:

 - 10 Benefits of Drones for Construction